 2.2 Teaching assistants

-Teaching assistants must be available for their contracted working hours.
-If they are unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this using the normal absence procedure by contacting [named manager]
+Teaching assistants, unless ill, self-isolating or with the agreement of the head teacher will be in school for their contracted working hours.
+If they are unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this using the normal absence procedure by contacting Chris Wilson.

 Teaching assistants are responsible for: